cncplyr/dailyprogrammer-159/README.md

 ### Part 2 - Intermediate
 In addition to the original game, implement a basic AI and a basic game loop:
   * The user can continue playing until they decide to quit.
   * Upon quitting the user is presented with a record of games played, player wins, ai wins, ties and associated percentages.
+(I display these in the sidebar).
   * The AI remembers the players previous moves, and picks it's next move based on the player's top picks and picking a counter.
 In the case of a tie, the computer will select randomly amongst counter moves, excluding moves it is attempting to counter.
   * Enable the user to select which AI to play against (random, learning)